Made.com: History

 In May 2021, announced plans to list on the London Stock Exchange and raise approximately £100 million by selling new shares.

 In June 2021, completed its IPO on the London Stock Exchange, with a market capitalisation of £775 million.

-In February 2022, announced that CEO Philippe Chainieux had stepped down from his role as CEO with immediate effect due to personal family reasons.
+In February 2022, announced that CEO Philippe Chainieux had stepped down from his role as CEO with immediate effect for family reasons.
 In March 2022, the company confirmed that Nicola Thompson would take the position of permanent CEO.

-Even though experienced a rise in sales at the beginning of 2020s, in 2022, its sales began to drop significantly, mostly due to chain supply problems, the cost-of-living crisis, and the incoming recession.
-That's why the company was put up for sale, with the talks for finding a potential buyer.
+Even though experienced a rise in sales at the beginning of 2020s, its sales began to drop significantly in 2022, mostly due to chain supply problems, the cost-of-living crisis, and the incoming recession.
+The company was put up for sale.
 In October 2022, stopped taking any new orders after the talks for finding a new buyer failed, which led the company to the brink of collapse.
 On 1 November 2022, the company's shares on the stock market were suspended.

 On 9 November 2022, went into administration.
-Its brand name, website and intellectual property are to be bought by fashion and furniture retailer Next.
-However, no staff are to be retained, leading to approximately 500 job losses.
+Its brand name, website and intellectual property were bought by fashion and furniture retailer Next.
+However, no staff were retained, leading to approximately 500 job losses.

 In August 2023, Next launched the new website, replacing the redirect to a landing page hosted on Next's website.
-The new website and app is hosted using the Next Total Platform, joining other sites like Gap, Reiss, Victoria Secret and JoJo Maman Bebe to join the platform.
+The new website and app is hosted using the Next Total Platform, joining other sites like Gap, Reiss, Victoria Secret and JoJo Maman Bebe.

 Operations

-did not own any of its factories, instead it commissioned factories to meet its orders.
+did not own any of its factories, instead commissioning factories to meet its orders.

 The company's head office was based in London and it also operated regional offices in China and Vietnam.
 In addition, it operated warehouse and distribution facilities at London Gateway and in Ipswich.
 Its UK customer services department as also headquartered in Ipswich, Suffolk.

 In 2012, sales grew by 200% compared to 2011 and in 2012 it hired between one and two new employees per week. opened its Ninth Floor Showroom, in Notting Hill during London Design Festival 2012.
 On 16 December 2013, opened the doors to its showroom at Redbrick Mill in Batley.
 In January 2015, MADE opened its flagship showroom in Soho, London (100 Charing Cross Road).
 In April 2019, the flagship showroom in Soho was tripled in size to more than 1100 m2.

 In March 2020, the company confirmed that they were withdrawing from Denmark and Sweden to focus operation on its key markets, although it did not rule out returning in the future.